Shame penalty of Leipzig: Consequences

 SED Politburo-member Egon Krenz received all DDR-Oberliga referees in July 1986 and swore them to "be particularly careful" at BFC Dynamo in the future.
 Stumpf sent a petition to SED General Secretary Honecker and asked him to review the measures taken against him.
-He emphasized his previously good service to the GDR and criticized the recent trend to scapegoap officials for decisions made in BFC Dynamo matches (and BFC Dynamo matches only).
+He emphasized his previously good service to the GDR and criticized the recent trend to scapegoat officials for decisions made in BFC Dynamo matches (and BFC Dynamo matches only).
 (Note: Stumpf said in an interview with German newspaper Die Tageszeitung in 1996: "It could have 'got anyone' back then" and added: "The BFC was hated.
 The normal whistling was enough, and the crowds in the stadium stood on the benches and bit into the bars.")
 However, Krenz told Honecker that the measures against Stumpf had been "met with broad approval among the population" and asked Honecker to give him the task of answering the letter from Stumpf.
 Krenz was then allowed to answer Stumpf, and Stumpf was rejected.

 Stumpf later testified that the DFV Deputy General Secretary Volker Nickchen had gone for a walk with him before the match for the referee's briefing.
 Nickchen had talked about the explosiveness of the match and so on.
 Stumpf claimed that some things Nickchen said during the walk almost sounded as if 1.
 FC Lokomotive Leipzig was going to win.
 (Note: Referee Manfred Roßner, who was sanctioned for his controversial performance during the final of the 1984-85 FDGB-Pokal, also mentioned DFV Deputy General Secretary Volker Nickchen in his version of the events around the final.
 Roßner claims that he was approached by Nickchen before the match, who confidentially requested "no BFC-friendly decisions".)
 Nickchen has denied the allegation and claims that he only asked Stumpf to whistle with sensitivity.

 Through a training video filmed from a different perspective than the television-broadcast, which was published by Mitteldeutscher Rundfunk (MDR) in 2000, it was eventually shown that the penalty was correctly awarded and that the sanction of referee Stumpf was unjustified.
 The training video showed how Hans Richter pushed Bernd Schulz with both hands in the penalty area.
 In an interview with German newspaper Die Zeit in 2000, Stumpf said: "The people have never understood, how this Leipzig game was used by the highest officials in the party and government."

 Former professional player Heiko Brestrich, who played the match for BFC Dynamo, and who have since also played for VfB Leipzig, said in an interview with German newspaper Bild in 2017: "I can't say today that it wasn't a penalty.
 There was contact.
 And when you see what is being whistled in the Bundesliga today...".